 My opinion: most “lack of discipline” is actually lack of sleep.

-Sleep is when cortisol should go down.
-When you sleep badly, cortisol rhythm can shift, and that often increases hunger and stress eating.
+Sleep is when your stress system should calm down.
+When you sleep badly, your stress rhythm can shift — and that often increases hunger, emotional eating, and that “tight” belly feeling.

-Read the full cortisol guide here: Stress and Cortisol.
+Read the full guide here: Stress and Cortisol.

 Use these: